lmarielledr/academic-website/content/authors/admin/_index.md

 - Visitors
 ---

 I am a Provost Postdoctoral Fellow at Penn working in Dr. Allyson Mackey's Changing Brain Lab.
-My research focuses on how early experiences shape neurocognitive development.
+My research focuses on how early experiences shape neurocognitive development, with a particular interest in exploring how enrichment could serve as a buffer for negative developmental outcomes.

 A primary goal of this work is to understand how to best create environments that foster optimal child development and learning, and inform policies that support these efforts.